InVivo in talks to acquire French agribusiness peer Soufflet

-PARIS (Reuters) - Cooperative group InVivo has entered exclusive talks to acquire family-controlled Soufflet in a deal that would create one of Europe’s biggest agricultural businesses with 10 billion euros ($12.17 billion) in sales, the companies said on Wednesday.
+PARIS (Reuters) - Cooperative group InVivo has entered exclusive talks to acquire family-controlled Soufflet in a deal that would create one of Europe’s biggest agricultural businesses with 10 billion euros ($12.17 billion) in sales, the French firms said on Wednesday.

+The potential consolidation comes as France, the European Union’s largest agricultural producer, is trying to embrace environmentally conscious farming practices while vying with cheaper grain suppliers like Russia.

-The potential tie-up marks a new stage in Chief Executive Thierry Blandinieres’ overhaul of InVivo, a grouping of 192 farmer-owned cooperatives, while heralding the end of the Soufflet family’s control over the century-old grain group that bears its name.
+A tie-up could also let InVivo, a grouping of 192 farmer-owned cooperatives, and century-old Soufflet better compete with rivals such as U.S. group Cargill and Germany’s BayWa.

 “The combination of InVivo Group and Soufflet Group would lead to the creation of a French champion in agriculture and agribusiness with an international footprint,” they said in a statement.

-The tie-up would allow the groups to combine their international grain trading activities while also bringing together complementary businesses with limited overlap, including Soufflet’s flour milling and malt production and InVivo’s wine distribution and garden retail, they said.
+A deal would bring together their international grain trading activities while also associating complementary businesses with limited overlap, including Soufflet’s flour milling and malt production and InVivo’s wine distribution and garden retail, they said.

-The enlarged group would be better able to compete with rivals such as U.S. group Cargill and Germany’s BayWa.

 The deal, under which the Soufflet brand would be preserved, could close by the end of the 2021, they said.